 Plus, it offers the useful purpose of making sure driver name and address records are up-to-date.
 Name changes do often coincide with address changes.

 What if my marriage certificate lists my new name?

 When you apply for a marriage license, they may ask you to choose a new name after marriage.
 Are you bound to that choice or can you renege?

 In most states, the marriage license application doesn't ask the new name question, but if you're in one that does, it's decision time.

-Buy my marriage certificate will only show my new rejected name
+But my marriage certificate will only show my new rejected name

+Wrong.
+Your marriage license and certificate will show both your current and new name after marriage.
 So, if you decide not to change, there will be a reference to your pre-marriage name, a.k.a. old name, a.k.a. current name, a.k.a. legal name.